I just moved into Waterford – Where do I find information about the homeowners association?

 In short, the bulk of the assessments go toward maintaining and enhancing all the areas owned “in common” by the homeowners within Waterford.
 The proper maintenance helps to enhance the look of the subdivision and help maintain the property values of its residents’ homes.

 According to the Deed of Restrictions, all property owners in the Waterford subdivision are automatically members of the homeowners association and subject to the assessment.
 You should have been given a copy of the DOR at or before closing on your home.
-If you need a copy of the DOR, please call the property manager Ed Sloan, at 859-523-9503 or 859-523-9507.
+If you need a copy of the DOR, please contact Adkins Property Management Company at (859) 229-8345 or email@example.com for additional information.

 Why do I have to pay extra to join the pool?

 The Waterford Swim & Racquet Club operates as a separate function of the HOA and membership to the pool is voluntary.
-Professional Pool Management Co. manages the pool, and you can obtain club information by calling 859-523-9503 or 859-523-9507.
+Professional Pool Management Co. manages the pool.

 When is trash collected?